 Looking for a place to stay on the Tasman Peninsula close to Port Arthur and all of the hiking trails?
 Don't worry, I've got you covered.
 Below is a great list for Cape Raoul accommodation options close to the trail.

-The Stewarts Bay Lodge is a beautiful private lodge located on 22 acres of private land just beside the Port Arthur Historic Site.
+- Stewarts Bay Lodge - The Stewarts Bay Lodge is a beautiful private lodge located on 22 acres of private land just beside the Port Arthur Historic Site.
 Chalets with a spa bath, large sunny deck and water views are also available.

-Conveniently located near Port Arthur, the Port Arthur Resort offers self-contained private villas with guest laundry for your smelly hiking clothes, BBQ facilities, a fully-equipped kitchen, dishwasher and minibar.
+- Private, self-contained villa: Port Arthur Resort - Conveniently located near Port Arthur, the Port Arthur Resort offers self-contained private villas with guest laundry for your smelly hiking clothes, BBQ facilities, a fully-equipped kitchen, dishwasher and minibar.

-If you’d like to get into a warm, private cabin accommodation on a budget, then make sure to check out the Port Arthur Holiday Park.
+- Budget option: NRMA Port Arthur Holiday Park - If you'd like to get into a warm, private cabin accommodation on a budget, then make sure to check out the Port Arthur Holiday Park.
 The park is within 16 minutes drive of many attractions including Eaglehawk Neck and the Remarkable Cave.

 More Tasmanian Adventure Articles and Travel Inspiration